 If you have concerns that a crisis may arise, it is helpful to notify the police and other first responders in advance that a household includes a person with a severe mental illness, so the police can respond in an informed manner if an emergency arises.
 Knowing a person’s medical situation ahead of time can be important for quick and educated responses that increase safety and the likelihood that the person will receive appropriate treatment rather than arrest during a crisis.
 The Pennsylvania Premise Alert System (http://www.papremisealert.com/) provides families with a uniform method to alert first responders with information about persons who have mental illness.
 Only legal guardians, those with Power of Attorney, or the person with the mental illness can complete this form.
 Copies of the completed form should be given to the local police.
 The information will be put into the 9-1-1 system for future use.
 The information should be updated every year or two.
 A similar form for residents of Philadelphia is available at http://philadelphia.nami.org/policefiremedadainfoform.pdf.
 This form also should be given to the local police.
 The Vial of Life project provides important information for first responders when a person is unable to communicate this information.
 Information about medications, copy of advance directive, etc. is put in the vial, and the vial and a Vial of Life decal are put on the refrigerator.
 A second decal is placed on the front door.
 Since this is not a wide-spread program in this area it’s probably a good idea to notify fire/police that you have this information available.
 A Vial of Life kit is available at http://vialoflife.com/?gclid=CJ_EkNvkkqECFd1n5QodrVJ_Mw.

 NAMI’s Family-to-Family course includes sections on working to avoid crises and planning a family procedure for responding to crises.
-In addition, valuable skills that can improve your loved one’s long-term prognosis can be learned in Family-to-Family (https://namipamainline.org/support/family-to-family-education-basics-programs/ and http://www.nami.org/Find-Support/NAMI-Programs/NAMI-Family-to-Family) and in workshops offered by Mental Health Association of Southeastern Pennsylvania Training and Education Center (http://www.mhasp.org/about-tec/).
-Advice on effective communication skills, problem-solving and conflict resolution is available at https://namipamainline.org/info-resources/info-on-mental-illness-coping/.
+In addition, valuable skills that can improve your loved one’s long-term prognosis can be learned in Family-to-Family (https://namipamainline.org/support/family-to-family-education-basics-programs/ and http://www.nami.org/Find-Support/NAMI-Programs/NAMI-Family-to-Family) and in workshops offered by Mental Health Partnerships’ Training and Education Center (https://www.mentalhealthpartnerships.org/tec/).
+Advice on effective communication skills, problem-solving and conflict resolution is available at https://namipamainline.org/info-resources/advice-coping-with-smi/.